 ### Access Keys

-Access Keys are secondary signing keys authorized by an account's Root Key.
-They can sign transactions on behalf of the account with the following restrictions:
+Access Keys are secondary signing keys authorized by an account's Root Key or an admin key.
+Limited access keys can sign transactions on behalf of the account with the following restrictions:

 * **Expiry**: Unix timestamp when the key becomes invalid.
 A non-expiring `key_authorization` omits `expiry` at the transaction RLP layer; the protocol translates that omission to `u64::MAX` before calling the precompile.
 Direct precompile callers should pass `u64::MAX` for a non-expiring key.
 Literal `0` is treated as past expiry and rejected.